mvashisth-md/weather-test-api/README.md

 # weather stand-alone application

-This application returns the weather forcast of next 5 days.
+This application returns the weather forecast of next 5 days.

 1) It retrieves points from the given latitude and longitude API using following API: https://api.weather.gov/points/{latitude},{longitude}